 I should be clear that I don’t think Russia is currently planning a full takeover of any part of eastern Ukraine.
 The goal remains what it has been for months now: to ensure that Ukraine remains unstable and weak.
 For now, in order to accomplish this goal, Russia needs to make sure the separatists are not defeated and remain a viable force.
 Both the escalation in assistance and the opening of the new front are a response to the losses that the separatists had suffered in recent weeks.

 In the long run, the only acceptable end to the conflict for Russia is one that would either freeze the current situation in place with separatists in control of significant territory in eastern Ukraine (the Transnistria variant) or the removal of the pro-Western Ukrainian government and its replacement by a pro-Russian one.
 Participants in peace talks have to understand that this is essentially a red line for Moscow.
 President Vladimir Putin will not allow the restoration of control over eastern Ukraine by the current Ukrainian government by peaceful means and is clearly willing to directly involve Russian forces in military action to ensure that it doesn’t happen through a Ukrainian military victory.

 Given Russia’s superior military capabilities this is a war that Ukraine cannot win, at least not by military means.
 The alternatives are to make a deal with whatever terms are possible or to continue the struggle for a long time, hoping that inflicting a high cost on Russian forces will eventually turn Russians against their government’s adventure.
 The former will lead to the collapse of the Ukrainian government.
 The latter will take a very long time at best and result in huge numbers of civilian casualties.

-This story originally appeared at Russian Military Reform, August 27, 2014.
+This story first appeared at Russian Military Reform, August 27, 2014.